 no je vere ch’o murirês

-it is not true that you shall die
+it is not true that you will die

 You will note the use of the feminine in no je vere che.
 E je vere che (it is true that) and no je vere che (it is not true that) can be used to make an objection.